SiteMindOpen/SiteMind/commit_1009160410/README.md

 - change the VPN credentials
 - change the sitename in admin/user-new.sh

+You have to add one line to your sudoers file:

+	vim /etc/sudoers

+And then add this line:

+	www-data	ALL=(ALL:ALL) NOPASSWD: /var/www/html/*/run.sh

 #### Environment variables for SiteMind

 Add the following lines to your .bashrc file.